exakat/php-dictionary/dictionary.rst

 Related : :ref:`Functions <function>`, :ref:`Method <method>`

-Added in PHP 7.1

-Removed in PHP 7.1

 .. _default-value:

 Default Value
 -------------

-Default value is the value that a variable or a property takes when it is used for the first time, and have not been provided.
+Default value is the value that a parameter or a property takes when it is used for the first time, and have not been provided.

 Arguments and properties may have a default value.
 That way, arguments may be skipped when the method is being called, and the properties do not have to be initialized before usage.

+Variable have a default value of null.
+Their initial assignament is considered a default value, as it replaces the `null` one.

 .. code-block:: php